-Trent Vale Infant and Nursery School is a mainstream infant school that aims to be as inclusive as possible and tries to ensure that all pupils, regardless of their specific needs, make the best possible progress in school.
+Beeston Rylands Junior School is a mainstream junior school that aims to be as inclusive as possible and tries to ensure that all pupils, regardless of their specific needs, make the best possible progress in school.

 There is a wide range of special educational needs for which children may need extra support.
 Sometimes these needs are only short term, others may continue through a child's school life and some children may have a specific diagnosis.
 The needs generally fall into one or more of the following categories; Cognition and Learning, Communication and Interaction, Social, Emotional and Mental Health and Sensory and Physical.